 Endogenous thyroid hormones minimally cross the placenta; the fetal thyroid becomes active around the end of the first trimester.
 Liotrix has not been found to increase the risk of adverse effects following maternal use during pregnancy.

 Uncontrolled maternal hypothyroidism may result in adverse neonatal and maternal outcomes.
 To prevent adverse events, normal maternal thyroid function should be maintained prior to conception and throughout pregnancy.
 Levothyroxine is considered the treatment of choice for the control of hypothyroidism during pregnancy.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Have patient report immediately to prescriber angina, tachycardia, arrhythmia, headache, dyspnea, irritability, anxiety, tremors, insomnia, temperature sensitivity, hyperhidrosis, lack of appetite, polyphagia, excessive weight gain or loss, diarrhea, emesis, or menstrual irregularities (HCAHPS).
+• Patient may experience hair loss.
+Have patient report immediately to prescriber angina, tachycardia, arrhythmia, headache, shortness of breath, irritability, anxiety, tremors, insomnia, temperature sensitivity, sweating a lot, lack of appetite, more hungry, excessive weight gain or loss, diarrhea, vomiting, or menstrual irregularities (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.